justinm/pdkit/README.md

 PDKit, or the Project Development Kit, is a new way of managing your projects using code.
 Based on the idea of constructs, PDKit allows you to manage single or monorepos through code.

+This project is still in early alpha and not yet available via typical distribution methods (ie. npm).
+My intention is to first fully support the needs of this project prior to general availability.

 <p align="right">(<a href="#top">back to top</a>)</p>